The west coast of Scotland: a braw territory of high skies, low plains, deep lochs, wild seas and soaring Munros.

 Stay at: West Winds | Sleeps: 4 guests plus 2 dogs

 With miles of coastline in the West of Scotland, there are literally tens of other places we could include in the guide.
-Also, look out for the following places to stop on your trip to the west coast on your holiday cottage trip to Scotland.
+Look out for the following places to stop on your trip to the west coast.

-Torridon: Windy mountain roads above the Upper Loch Torridon take you to this lovely town, with ridge walks to the Liathach massif or the peak of Beinn Eighe.
-Great for ardent wayfarers.
+Windy mountain roads above the Upper Loch Torridon take you to this lovely town, with ridge walks to the Liathach massif or the peak of Beinn Eighe.
+Great for ardent wayfarers and those who love being in the outdoors, the craggy mountains and beautiful coastline make for an amazing adventure spot on the west coast.

-Ayr: The poet Robert Burn’s stomping ground, Ayr is a traditional seaside resort with a choice of fine beaches.
+The poet Robert Burn’s stomping ground, Ayr is a traditional seaside resort with a choice of fine beaches.
+Those who like to spend time on the beach will love this part of Scotland and, being close to Glasgow and Loch Lomond, there are options to explore further afield.

-Tighnabruaich: Around 90 minutes west of Glasgow, Tighnabruaich is tucked away on the coast of Argyll between Loch Fyne and the Kyles of Bute.
-A superb choice for cyclists of all stamina and rock fishing enthusiasts.
+Around 90 minutes west of Glasgow, Tighnabruaich is tucked away on the coast of Argyll between Loch Fyne and the Kyles of Bute.
+A superb choice for cyclists of all staminas and rock-fishing enthusiasts.
+From here, explore the Isle of Bute and the Isle of Arran or head further west to the Argyll peninsula for a day of coastal road exploring.

-Kilfinan: Surrounded by lochs, Kilfinan attracts walkers, nature watchers, cyclists and anglers.
+Surrounded by lochs, Kilfinan attracts walkers, nature watchers, cyclists and anglers.
 It’s a brilliant place to pick up a marine life cruise on Loch Fyne.
+This is a wonderful spot for wildlife enthusiasts as otters, seals, pine martins and birds of prey are all common sightings in this part of Scotland.